onekey-sec/ubi_reader/README.md

 the contents of UBI and UBIFS images, along with analyzing these images to determine the parameter settings to recreate them using the mtd-utils tools.

+## Testing Branch
+The testing branch includes a tools/ directory, that with scripts to help when trying to extract data from broken images.
+These also serve as examples of how to use ubi_reader in custom scripts.

+An override system is also included, for manually setting certain parameters that may be reported wrong by the UBI/FS data.

+This branch will probably remain seperate, as it is meant to be customized to aid in extracting data from problematic images.
+You can install it with 'python setup.py develop' to make it easier to modify ubi_reader as needed.

 ## Dependencies:

 Python 2.7 is required.